markhm/sharepoint-treebrowser/README.md

 This tool visualises exported metadata exported from one or more SharePoint libraries.
 It will help you understand 1) where documents are, 2) which structure or governing rules are missing and 3) what needs to be done to bring a bit of order and keep your teams productive.

-_This page and the release of the SharePoint TreeBrowser is work in progress._
+_This page is work in progress and the release of the SharePoint TreeBrowser is pending._

 ## Features
 The SharePoint TreeBrowser features:
 - Tree-based visualisation of documents in one or more SharePoint libraries
-- Seamless zoom in/out to quickly understand large data structures and their relevant details
+- Seamless zooming in/out to quickly understand large data structures and their relevant details
+- Additionally visualises by color:
+  - Document age (Change date minus Creation date)
+  - Modification year
+  - Metadata top 10 - Most frequently used metadata elements per column
-- Currently supports the following Danish metadata colums:
+- Supports the following Danish metadata colums:
   - Oprettet (Creation date)
   - Oprettet af (Created by)
   - Ændret (Change date)